 The implementation FlyDotStat is called in version 1.0 of the application.

-In this version uses a single database is to retrieve data and metadata.
-Now let's see in detail how the metadata and data are taken e queli implementazioni sono state usate
+This version uses a single database .STAT to retrieve data and metadata.

+here is shown below how the metadata and data are taken and the implementations that have been used

 AgencyScheme

-The information about AgencyScheme and OrganisationScheme, are taken from the Configuration file.
-For more information on how you configure the application to refer the manual "OnTheFly_UserGuide".
+The information about AgencyScheme and OrganisationScheme are taken from the Configuration file.
+More informations about the application configuration are containedinto the manual "OnTheFly_UserGuide".

-To derive this artifact was used interface named: IAgencyManager .
+To write this artifact was used the interface named: IAgencyManager .

 Category and Categorisation

-This metadata can be retrieved by taking information from another database that will have a table "ContentTree".
-This table contains information about the themes and the masts to be used.
-In the CategoryName in configuration parameter CategorySetting, you can enter the name in the theme to use if they are more than one.
+This metadata can be retrieved by taking information from another database that will have a table named "ContentTree".
+This table contains information about the themes and the categories to use.
+If there are more than one themes, is possible to set the name of the theme to use in the parameter CategoryName that is in CategorySetting.

-Alternatively you can use a StoreProcedure that return directly the necessary information to the population of these metadata.

-To derive this artifact was used interface named: ICategoriesManager.
+To write this artifact was used the interface named: ICategoriesManager.

 Dataflows